TylerSwindell/Portfolio/README.md

 ## Project timeline and technologies used

-Designed in Abode XD and built using HTML, CSS, and Javascript to showcase my
+Designed in Abode XD and built using HTML, CSS, and Javascript to showcase

 - My technical skill set
+- My creative skill set
 - My web design skill set
 - My projects